Helping You Serve Your Clients

 We help your clients donate a variety of assets.
 These might include cash, appreciated securities and real estate.
 These can be assets they give now or later, as part of their estate plans.

 You can help make a difference in the lives of your clients.
 By partnering with us, you may be able to help your clients increase their current income, increase their beneficiaries' inheritance, leave a legacy in the community, and teach their children about philanthropy.

 As a public charity, we offer maximum federal and state tax benefits.
 And starting a fund at a community foundation is significantly less expensive and easier than starting a private foundation.

-Left to Right: Maura Teynor, chief advancement officer, Bob Barrett, vice president of finance and operations, Allie Watson, senior community investment officer, Brady Groves, president, Stacie Shoemaker, administrative assistant, and Siera Marth, community investment officer.
+Left to Right: Maura Teynor, chief advancement officer, Bob Barrett, vice president of finance and operations, Allie Watson, senior community investment officer, Brady Groves, president, Stacie Shoemaker, administrative assistant, and Siera Marth-May, community investment officer.